Linaro/Connect/_pages/about.md

   place to be to understand the latest developments and work directly with the most active engineers and maintainers in the ecosystem.
 permalink: /about/
-js-package: about
+# js-package: about
 css-package: about
 layout: flow
 jumbotron:
-  carousel-images:
-    - /assets/images/content/bkk19-group-photo.jpg
+  background_image: /assets/images/content/bkk19-group-photo.jpg
-    - /assets/images/content/lcu14.jpg
-    - /assets/images/content/lcu13.jpg
-    - /assets/images/content/lce13.jpg
-    - /assets/images/content/lca14.jpg
-    - /assets/images/content/lca13.jpg
-    - /assets/images/content/las16.jpg
-    - /assets/images/content/hkg15.jpg
-    - /assets/images/content/bud17.jpg
-    - /assets/images/content/bkk16.jpg
   title: About
   description: ''
 flow: